mvolkmann/MyUnixEnv/notes/VueNotes.md

 Each of these have their own state, getters, mutations, and actions.
 Modules can be further divided into sub-modules.
 This is a bad idea!
 Using a single store is far easier.

+## Vue-Router

+The vue-router library maps URLs to components and supports navigation between "pages" using the `<router-link>` elements.
+The current route can also be changed from JavaScript code by calling `this.$router.go` or `this.$router.push`.
+The current route is render in a `<router-view>` element that is typically rendered by the top-most component.
+For more detail, see <https://router.vuejs.org/guide/>.

 ## More on Vue CLI